lgcarvalheiro/Virtual.pollination.trade.dataset/README.md

 NoContact:	Number of cropland pixels with no contact to vegetation pixels

-avg.HDI	Humand developmen index (average over 2001-2015)
+avg.HDI:	Human development index (average over 2001-2015)

-HDI_exp	Humand developmen index weighted by participation of each trading partners in exportation
+HDI_exp:	HDI weighted average of trading partners.
+Relative contribution of each trading partner for exportation were used as weights

-HDI_imp	Humand developmen index weighted by participation of each trading partners in importation
+HDI_imp:	HDI weighted average of trading partners.
+Relative contribution of each trading partner for importation were used as weights

-population	Number of people (average over 2001-2015)
+population:	Number of people (average over 2001-2015)

-country.area.2015	Country area in 2015
+country.area.2015:	Country area in 2015

-forest.land.2015	Forest land area in 2015
+forest.land.2015:	Forest land area in 2015

-part.protectedland.total.land	Percentage of forest land in country area in 2015
+part.protectedland.total.land:	Percentage of forest land in country area in 2015